LeFnord/rstt/README.md

 Before you install the treetagger-ruby package please ensure you have downloaded and installe the [TreeTagger](http://www.ims.uni-stuttgart.de/projekte/corplex/TreeTagger/) itself.
 (And pls, respect his terms of license)

-		gem install rtt
+		gem install rstt
 		thor config:init /path/to/your/TreeTagger/

 or:

-		rtt -i /path/to/your/TreeTagger/
+		rstt -i /path/to/your/TreeTagger/

 USAGE
 -------------------

-You have some `class`, where you want to use Rtt ..
+You have some `class`, where you want to use Rstt ..
-the input is given by: `Rtt.set_input lang: lang, content: content` with default language '`en`';
+the input is given by: `Rstt.set_input lang: lang, content: content` with default language '`en`';
-accessible languages could be found by `Rtt.language_codes`;
+accessible languages could be found by `Rstt.language_codes`;
-installed languages are stored in `Rtt::LANGUAGES` (cause it could be different)
+installed languages are stored in `Rstt::LANGUAGES` (cause it could be different)

 		class Foo
-			include Rtt
+			include Rstt

 			def pos_tagging(lang,content)
-				Rtt.set_input lang: lang, content: content
+				Rstt.set_input lang: lang, content: content
-				Rtt.preprocessing
+				Rstt.preprocessing
-				Rtt.tagging
+				Rstt.tagging
-				processed_ data = Rtt.tagged
+				processed_ data = Rstt.tagged
 			end
 		end

-that's all, the processed data are accessible via `Rtt.tagged`,
+that's all, the processed data are accessible via `Rstt.tagged`,
 it is an Array, thereby each element self is an Array with following elements

 	1. the input word itself